darkrelics/eidolon-engine/documentation/incremental-story.md

 - Present choices to player
 - No processing needed (outcome predetermined)
-- Player submits via api-submit-decision
+- Player submits via api-segment-decision
 - Timeout uses DefaultDecision if specified

 #### Rest Segments

+Rest segments are special healing segments that allow characters to recover from wounds between story adventures.
+Unlike regular story segments, rest segments:

+- Are initiated by the player via POST /segments/rest endpoint (handled by **api-segment-rest**)
-- Provide healing over time
+- Provide healing over time based on wound severity
 - Heal wounds based on type (bashing: 15min, lethal: 6hr, aggravated: 7d)
-- Always have "normal" outcome
+- Always have "normal" outcome with no decision points
-- No special processing required
+- No special processing required - healing is automatic
+- Can be initiated when character is not in an active story
+- Create a temporary ActiveSegment that manages the healing process
+- Character remains in "rest" mode until segment completion

 ### Segment Lifecycle